2022 Camden London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Camden has variously been under Labour control, no overall control and Conservative control.
 Only Labour, Conservative, Liberal Democrat and Green councillors have been elected to the council.
 The council has had an overall Labour majority since the 2010 election, in which Labour won thirty seats, the Liberal Democrats won thirteen, the Conservatives won ten and the Greens won a single seat.
 The Liberal Democrats lost all but one of their seats in the 2014 election, with Labour gaining ten and the Conservatives gaining two.
 The Green Party maintained their seat, at this point held by the party's future leader Siân Berry.
-The most recent election in 2018 saw Labour make further gains to win 43 seats with 47.6% of the overall vote.
+The most recent election in 2018 saw Labour make further gains to win 43 seats (10 of which Labour and Co-operative) with 47.6% of the overall vote.
 The Conservatives fell to five seats with 20.5% of the vote, the Liberal Democrats won three with 17.4% of the vote and Berry held her seat for the Green Party with her party winning 12.6% of the vote across the borough.
 The incumbent leader of the council is the Labour councillor Georgia Gould, who has held that position since 2017.